 May complete 1 internship only (12 -17 weeks).

-Must complete all Career Fundamentals, academic, reflective learning and Institute requirements as directed.
+Must complete all training, academic, reflective learning and Institute requirements as directed.

-Must have at least 3 credits remaining in their program after their internship and finish their academic program on a study-term; students cannot graduate on an internship.
+Must return to their studies after the internship, must have at least 3 credits remaining in their program after their internship; students cannot graduate on an internship.

 May take one course during their internship with written permission of their employer; the course must not interfere with their internship.

-Who are not proficient in French must be willing to apply to regions where full bilingual capacity is not required
+Who are not proficient in French must be willing to do an internship in regions where full French proficiency is not required

 Note: The Institute does not provide advising on academic matters.
-It is the student's responsibility for knowing the rules, regulations, policies and deadlines in the undergraduate calendar.
+It is the student's responsibility for knowing the rules, regulations, policies and deadlines in the of the university.
 The Institute is not responsible should students encounter any difficulties registering for academic courses, paying tuition and fees and/or applying for graduation.

 All employers must be vetted by the Institute.